Tribunal administratif du logement

-Application to the Tribunal: A lessor who has been notified of a lessee's refusal may, within 30 days after receipt of the refusal, apply to the Tribunal to have the lease modified.
+Application filed with the Régie du logement (Tribunal administratif du logement): A lessor who is notified of a lessee’s refusal may, within 30 days of receiving the response, file an application with the Tribunal to modify the lease.

-When such a request has been filed, the parties are summoned to a hearing and the lessee must demonstrate, to the satisfaction of the Tribunal, that medical reasons justify the refusal (e.g, medical prescription).
+When such an application is filed, the parties are summoned to a hearing and the lessee must demonstrate, to the satisfaction of the Tribunal, the medical reasons justifying the refusal (e.g. medical prescription).